antstanley/autographql/readme.md

 `resolvers` (String) - Relative location of the resolver functions.
 Expects a folder with an `index.mjs` file and any other dependencies in it.
 The resolver functions must be written in JavaScript using ES module syntax.
 Default value is `src/resolvers/`.

+`openid` (Object) - Optional.
+Specifiy options to enable OpenID Connect authentication on the GraphQL API.

+  `jwksUri` (String) - Url to the jwks.json file with the relevant key to validate a JWT token.

 `external` (Array) - An array of files and folders that need to be copied with the resolvers.
 The files need to be referenced relative to the resolvers location, and can include any file type.
 These files will be shipped with your function.
 Not required, and no default value.

 `providers` (Array) - Array of provider configuration objects consisting of the following options.

-  `name` - The provider name.
+  `name` (String) - The provider name.
 Valid values are `aws`, `ibm`, `gcp`, `netlify`, `now`.
 More to be added later.
 Required.

-  `dist` - Relative location where to copy the final provider specific function for deployment.
+  `dist` (String) - Relative location where to copy the final provider specific function for deployment.
 Not required.
 No default.

+  `zip` (Boolean) - Optional.
+Default value `false`.
+Must set`dist`.
+If set to true will create a zip file of the function in the root of the `dist` folder specified set above.

 `dev` (Object) - Configuration detail for the development server